havet/Dicelist/Swedish/ReadMe.txt

 ===========
 Many years ago I intended to make a Swedish version of the DiceWare* word list, without the strange numbers and combinations of characters.
-However, it turned out to be difficult to find words, thus I put the projekt aside.
+However, it turned out to be difficult to find words, thus I put the project aside.
 Now, I realized the possibility to create a new word list based on Apertiums new Swedish word list apertium-swe.swe.dix (For more information on Apertium, please see www.apertium.org) Apertium has to be distributed